ssuryanarayanan/Qi-Docs/docs/Quick_Start.rst

 Description, and BehaviorId fields can be modified; however, the Id and TypeId cannot be changed after the stream has been created.

-Additonal information about streams can be found in `QiStreams <http://qi-docs-rst.readthedocs.org/en/latest/Qi_Streams.html>`__.
+Additional information about streams can be found in `QiStreams <http://qi-docs-rst.readthedocs.org/en/latest/Qi_Streams.html>`__.

 **To define Stream behaviors**